-Well, that's fairly simple, too.
+Well, that turns out to be fairly simple, too.
 The idea is that once you see how great the free tools are, you'll want to upgrade to the paid tools.
 It's not sneaky or underhanded - you get something useful for nothing, which gives you a taste of how much your business benefits.
 And when you see those benefits, investing in other tools comes naturally.

 If you never decide to purchase a license for the other tools, that's perfectly ok.
 You don't get penalised.
 But HubSpot know that what they offer is worth it, so they're not afraid to give something away for nothing.

 Is HubSpot right for every business?